MarkhamShofner/Intro_to_Control_Flow/README.md

 #### Review Questions and Wrap-Up (2 min)
 1. Why use control flow in the first place?
 2. What are some good practices to implement while writing control flow?
-3. What is the most basic form of control flow?
+3. What is a basic form of control flow?
+4. What are some additional forms of control flow?

 ***